Pipshag/dotfiles_kitties/readme.md

 **Requires Font Awesome 6 Pro**.
 Well, really, just test with the free and find your own icons.
 I'm using the pro version.

-This [firefox theme](https://addons.mozilla.org/en-US/firefox/addon/catppuccin-macchiato-green/) is a pretty good match.

-For nvim the catppuccin macchiato color scheme is a good match.
+This [firefox theme](https://addons.mozilla.org/en-US/firefox/addon/catppuccin-macchiato-green/) and nvim catppuccin macchiato color scheme are a good matches.

 ### Screenshots